-The authorities responsible for statistics are continuously working to ease the burden on data providers from enterprises.
-In 2005 a special work group under the Council has been working with issues concerning data providers, and the statistical authorities have regularly consulted with the Board of Swedish Industry and Commerce for Better Regulation and the Swedish Association of Local Authorities and Regions prior to any changes in data collection processes.
+The statistical authorities consult with the Board of Swedish Industry and Commerce for Better Regulation and the Swedish Association of Local Authorities and Regions prior to any changes in data collection processes.
 This applies to new statistics as well as expansions and reductions.